icezingza/NamoNexus_v1.0/README.md

 NaMoNexus v1.0 is a dhammic, emotion-aware AI system that pairs an adaptive supervisor chain with the NaMo persona pipeline.
 It blends emotional analysis, dhammic reflection, and memory persistence while applying a safety layer and risk evaluation.
 The Dharma Console frontend lets you interact with NaMo visually and conversationally.

 ## Quick Start
+Python **3.11** is required for development, CI, and container builds.
 1. Create and activate a virtual environment.
 2. Install dependencies:
    ```bash